ZhengHongming888/pytorch_geometric/docs/distributed_train_blog.md

 ![Alt text](image.png)

-In collaboration with the engineering team at Intel, we are excited to announce distributed training solution for PyTorch Geometric is released on the latest Intel Xeon platforms.
+In collaboration with the engineering team at Intel, we are excited to announce distributed training solution for PyTorch Geometric is released in PyG 2.5 on the latest Intel Xeon platforms.
 Developers and researchers can take advantage of this distributed training for really big graph dataset which can not be fully loaded in one machine memory and at the same time it will reduce the training time greatly with the increasing of your node number used for training.
 In this blog, we perform a deep dive on how our distributed solution implemented and its performance for the scaling.

 # Distributed Training for PyG